EarthGang: 2017–2019: Rags, Robots, Royalty, and Mirrorland

 On August 31, 2017, rapper J. Cole's imprint Dreamville Records announced the signing of the duo and they released their Dreamville debut project the following day, the first extended play from their trilogy titled Rags.
-The project features guest appearances from DC Young Fly, Childish Major, Mick Jenkins, and fellow Spilage Village member and Dreamville artist JID.
+The project features guest appearances from D.C.
+Young Fly, Childish Major, Mick Jenkins, and fellow Spilage Village member and Dreamville artist JID.
 Their second EP in the trilogy Robots was released on October 20, with SiR as a guest feature.
 The third was released on February 23, 2018, named Royalty, with features coming from Ari Lennox and Mereba.
 In 2017 and 2018, EarthGang co-headlined in the North American and European Never Had Shit Tour with JID, and guests Lute, Chaz French, and Mereba.
 A year after serving as the opening act on the European leg of J. Cole's 4 Your Eyez Only World Tour, EarthGang were also the supporting act on 36 shows of the North American KOD Tour in 2018.

 On September 4, 2018, EarthGang premiered the song "Up" on the Berlin platform Colors Studio.
 On September 21, they released a single titled "Stuck" featuring Arin Ray.
 In January 2019, the duo announced that they will be a supporting act for Smino on the Hoopti Tour.
 On February 5, 2019, they released the second single "Proud of U" featuring Young Thug.
 On July 5, 2019, Dreamville Records released their 3rd collaborative album, Revenge of the Dreamers III.
 Earthgang contributed to five songs including "Down Bad", "Swivel", and "Sacrifices" on the album.
 On August 30, they officially released the single "Up", and "Ready to Die" on September 2.
 Mirrorland was released on September 6, 2019, and includes features from Young Thug, T-Pain, Kehlani, and Arin Ray.
 The production of the album was handled by a variety of producers including Olu, J. Cole, Elite, Ron Gilmore, Christo, Bink, DJ Dahi, Childish Major and Groove, among others.